nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 since the examples won't be built by the test-runner target.

-On Windows, the Msys2/MinGW64/bin directory path must be on the PATH environment variable, otherwise the dll's required by the C++ runtime will not be found, resulting in crashes without any explicit reasoning.
+On Windows, the Msys2/MinGW64/bin directory path must be on the PATH environment variable, otherwise the DLL's required by the C++ runtime will not be found, resulting in crashes without any explicit reasoning.

-Note: The ns-3 script adds only the ns-3 lib directory path to the PATH, ensuring the ns-3 dlls will be found by running programs.
+Note: The ns-3 script adds only the ns-3 lib directory path to the PATH, ensuring the ns-3 DLLs will be found by running programs.
 If you are using CMake directly or an IDE, make sure to also include the path to ns-3-dev/build/lib in the PATH variable.

 .. _setx : https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/setx/